BirdBrainTechnologies/Protocols/MicroBitProtocols.md

   - 1cm = 49.700 ticks
   - 1 degree = 4.335 ticks
   - Distance Factor (raw sensor value to cm) = 0.091

+A note about accelerometer and magnetometer values: Since the accelerometer and magnetometer are part of the micro:bit, the values returned by the notifications are in the reference frame of the micro:bit.
+Since the micro:bit sits tilted on the back end of the finch, it may be helpful to translate those values relative to the body of the finch.
+The apps developed at BirdBrain translate these values such that the compass calculation will work best when the finch is sitting level and read 0 degrees when the finch's beak is pointed north.
+- Equations to convert for the accelerometer:
+  - X-finch = x-micro:bit
+  - Y-finch = y-micro:bit * cos 40° - z-micro:bit * sin 40°
+  - Z-finch = y-micro:bit * sin 40° + z-micro:bit * cos 40°
+- Equations to convert for the magnetometer:
+  - X-finch = x-micro:bit
+  - Y-finch = y-micro:bit * cos 40° + z-micro:bit * sin 40°
+  - Z-finch = z-micro:bit * cos 40° - y-micro:bit * sin 40°

 #### Set All Beak and Tail LEDs plus Buzzer Command